How to Handle Web Table in Selenium

 Step 1 – Set the Parent Element (table)

-XPath locators in WebDriver always start with a double forward slash “//” and then followed by the parent element.
+XPath locators in WebDriver always start with a double forward slash “//” followed by the parent element.
 Since we are dealing with web tables in Selenium, the parent element should always be the <table> tag.
-The first portion of our Selenium XPath table locator should, therefore, start with “//table”.
+The first portion of our Selenium XPath table locator must therefore start with “//table”.

 Selenium Web Table Example